Empire flying boat drawings

 The floats are shown as Diagram 48 of the Maintenance Manual, the patented springing device is in the patent documents in the Patent Office in London and the rigging angles supplied by Alf''s notebook.
 The float centres are in the Manual and added detail comes from the floats of Sandringham VH- BRC in the Solent Sky museum at Southampton.

-The Empire boats were designed in 1934 to implement the Empire Air Mail Scheme, carrying unsurcharged letter mail throughout the British Empire and Dominions between the terminals at Southampton, Durban and Sydney - later continuing to Auckland, New Zealand.
+The Empire flying boats were designed in 1934 to implement the Empire Air Mail Scheme, carrying unsurcharged letter mail throughout the British Empire and Dominions between the terminals at Southampton, Durban and Sydney - later continuing to Auckland, New Zealand.
 Some of the payload was available for small numbers of passengers and freight.

-The boats were operated by Imperial Airways Limited (IAL), QANTAS Empire Airways (QEA) and Tasman Empire Airways Limited (TEAL) and later, British Overseas Airways Corporation (BOAC).
+The flying boats were operated by Imperial Airways Limited (IAL), QANTAS Empire Airways (QEA) and Tasman Empire Airways Limited (TEAL) and later, British Overseas Airways Corporation (BOAC).

 Sixteen of the original forty-two survived the war, to be broken up for produce.
-The very last Empire 'boat remained as a landlocked exhibit in Auckland until it too was hauled off for scrapping some time after 1954, so ending a significant era of aviation history of the 1930s & 40s.
+The very last Empire flying boat remained as a landlocked exhibit in Auckland until it too was hauled off for scrapping some time after 1954, so ending a significant era of aviation history of the 1930s & 40s.